Knowledge Rumination for Pre-trained Language Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we propose knowledge rumination for PLMs, which can be served as a general solution to exploit latent knowledge for downstream tasks.
-The intuition behind this is somewhat similar to the phenomenon that for humans, directly answering the problem without thoughtful thinking usually leads to the wrong answer.
-We hypothesize that for knowledge-intensive NLP tasks, encouraging the model to explicitly ruminate a specific knowledge source would be helpful in augmenting its memory.
-In the future, we plan to apply knowledge rumination to more NLP tasks and investigate knowledge editing for PLMs.
+In this work, we propose knowledge rumination for PLMs, which can serve as a general solution to exploit latent knowledge for downstream tasks and demonstrate promising results.
+This concept is akin to humans often erring when answering without thorough thinking.
+In the future, we plan to apply knowledge rumination to more NLP tasks and more types of models.